2024Hearo/.github/profile/README.md

 Getting Started
 --
-Download Signz directly from GitHub repository.
+Download Hearo directly from GitHub repository.

 ### Prerequisites
 Before you start, make sure you have installed the following on your system: